International Joint Master of Research in Work and Organizational Psychology

 First contact point

-For programme-specific questions, please contact the following e-mail address:
+For program-specific questions, please contact the following e-mail address:

 Information Office